estate planning lawyer

 • A will designates who gets your money when you pass away.

 Some people think wills are just for rich people, but this isn’t the case.
 Even if you have very little money or property, you most likely have personal possessions you would like to hand down to specific people.
 If you own a business, a will can minimize confusion and make a smooth transfer of your business or assets to others.
 A will also indicate who will raise your children so that they are reared in the way you wish until they are independent adults.
 Otherwise, the court may appoint a guardian you wouldn’t have chosen or approved of.
+Careful estate planning can help you with any of these situations.

 The Executor